michal-h21/lua-uca/README.md

 ## Install

 The package needs to download Unicode collation data and convert it to a Lua table.
-It depends on `wget` and `unzip` utitilities.
+It depends on `wget` and `unzip` utilities.

 To install the package in the local TEXMF tree, run: